 If your knickers have period stains on them, don’t throw them away.
 There is a quick and east way to save them.
 Simply pre-wash your knickers in the sink using regular household soap and cold water.
 It’s important to use cold water as hot water makes the blood stick to the fabric permanently.

 Ideally use a washing bag for your intimates when laundering them.
 This protects the fabric and minimizes the risk of damage to delicate items.

-If you want to keep your intimates looking hot, always wash them in cold water (no warmer than 30 degrees) is better for your pieces.
-Using cold water helps protect colour fading and uses less energy at the same time.
+If you want to keep your intimates looking hot, always wash them in cold water (no warmer than 30 degrees) Using cold water helps protect colour fading and uses less energy at the same time.
 Hot water also causes damage to the elastic.
 It’s a total no-no if you ask us.